fabio-pitt/TP_AndroidGame/README.md

 ## What is this?

 This is an Unreal Engine 5.2 template ready to create Android games.
-It is ready for the C++ language, with the source folder it already contains a some folders and files ready to start an Android Game
+It is ready for the C++ language, with the source folder it already contains some folders and files ready to start an Android Game

 ## What does it contain?
-It's ready with a Game folder inside the Source folder with:
+The Game folder inside the Source folder with:
 - Game Module
 - GameMode
 - HUD